galalalala/15618-Final-Project/README.md

-# Data Parallel in MPI
+# Data and Model Parallel in MPI